These vegetarian gluten free Black Bean Mushroom Burgers are flavorful and vegetarian! They're made with roasted veggies and a chipotle mayo.

 The great thing about homemade veggie burgers like this is that you can freeze them.

-Once all the burgers are cooked, allow them to cool completely, then place them in heavy-duty plastic freezer bags and store for up to 3 months.
+Once all the burgers are cooked, allow them to cool completely, then place them in heavy-duty plastic freezer bags, label with the date, and store for up to 3 months.

 Are these veggie burgers more labor-intensive than a regular beef burger?
 Yes.
 Are they worth it?
 Yes.
 You get a depth of flavor that you don't get in beef burgers and they're super satisfying.